Luigian/Alone_In_The_Dark/README.md

 ### Execution:

-`./a.out` | For exercises with arguments supplied from inside the program.
+`./a.out` | For exercises that not expects command-line arguments.

 `./a.out "string_1" "string_2" "string_3"` | For exercises that expects command-line arguments.